fitnr/polyencoder/README.md

 pip install polyencoder[layer]
 ````

 The first installs the basic polyencoder.
-The second installs the dependencies for the layer encoder.
+The second installs Fiona, a dependencies for the layer encoder.

 Requirements: